PurdueCAM2Project/SE4ML/sphinx-book/source/supervised/chapter_gradient.rst

 - The first assumes that we know the function :math:`e` but we do not have formulaes for :math:`a` or :math:`b`.

 - The second assumes that we do not know the function :math:`e` and certainly do not know the formulaes for :math:`a` or :math:`b`.
+This is the common scenario.

 For the first case,